reyad-7/Dev-Study-Hub/I.md

 {
     void ChangeColor(string color);
 }
 ```

-then we each class will implement only its related needs as showen below
+Now each class will implement only its related needs as shown below:

 ```csharp
 public class SmartLight : IOnOffDevice, IColorChangeable {
     public void TurnOn() => Console.WriteLine("Light turned on");